bmlt-enabled/yap/docs/index.md

 ---

-Requires a minimum of PHP 5.6 to use.
+Recommended to use PHP 7.2 or greater.
+PHP 5.6 is going to be end of life on December 31, 2018 and cannot guarantee compatibility after that.

 The purposes of yap are :
 * To be able to take the results of a BMLT root server and play it back through the telephone.